yhoungdev/yhoungdev/README.md

 - I create chrome extensions 🧩
 - Diving into systems engineering and distributed systems with RUST 🦀
 - Making the world a better place through Open Source 🌎
-- Experiementing with things concerning AI ( Langchain , Gorilla , Huggy Face ) 💻
+- 🛹 Skateboarding, gym vibes, and AI experimentation (Langchain, Gorilla, Huggy Face - you name it!) keep life exciting.

+📚 When I'm not crafting code, I'm indulging my inner physicist, diving into books and cosmic mysteries.

   #### 💼 I am currenly looking for new oppurtunities ( Frontend / Backend ) Role

 ## Connect with me